Los Angeles, CA — A Netizen's Guide to the 21st Century’s Eight Hells

 The good news is that we’re not quite completely numb to horror.

-That’s an odd way of starting off a piece about online hate speech and why it’s so hard to stamp out.
-But in the wake of a horrific act of violence that was born — at least in part — online, it is important to take a moment and acknowledge that we’re not numb.
+That’s an odd way of starting off a piece about online hate speech and why it's so hard to stamp out.
+But in the wake of horrific acts of violence (from New Zealand to El Paso) that were born — at least in part — online, it is important to take a moment and acknowledge that we’re not numb.

 As a species, humanity hasn’t accepted this cycle of hatred and violence as our final resting state, even if the online world we’ve built seems to be uniquely suited to spread anger, fear and hatred.